Class News 1974

-Read more from Chris
+Read more from Christopher

-The class of 1974 and those lazy days shooting hoops and hanging out in New Delhi seems vaguely familiar and definitely from another lifetime ago.
-I remember good times but as I get closer to 50 if I can remember anything that long ago it is a good day.
+The Class of 1974 and those lazy days shooting hoops and hanging out in New Delhi seems vaguely familiar and definitely from another lifetime ago.
+I remember good times; but as I get closer to 50, if I can remember anything that long ago it is a good day.

-Read more from Steve.
+Read more from Steve

 I just recently completed my medical training, a la Patch Adams... and with Internship completed I just got the license in hand.
 I am a breed of "Matured" students and a very rare creature according to Indian standards.
 So far, I wish to remain a simple GP (general practioner) bringing back the house calls and the little black bag.
 Nothing special, just back to basics.
 I am really excited to meet you all, since I was always on the wrong continent during the scheduled reunions in the past, will be wonderful to catch up those I have met for over 30 years!
-Thanks for having the drive and intiative to keep this going...All the best, Aloka
+Thanks, Mary, for having the drive and intiative to keep this going...All the best, Aloka

 Gail Deakin Teuscher

-It was such a nice surprise to get a call from Mary Williamson saying she was looking for 1974 AIS alumni.
+It was such a nice surprise to get a call from class secretary, Mary Williamson, saying she was looking for 1974 AIS alumni.
 Mary was able to locate me thanks to Roni Nagaich’s information regarding my dad.
 She proceeded to tell me about the upcoming class reunion in July 2007 in Philadelphia.
 I am very excited about it and look forward to seeing those of you who can make it.
-Seeing the familiar names on the list of classmates from the ’74 Encore!!! newsletter brought many memories and a big smile to my face.
-Read more from Gail
+Seeing the familiar names on the list of classmates from the ’74 Encore!!!! newsletter brought many memories and a big smile to my face.

 Born in Wellington, New Zealand, in 1956, Nicholas Dunlop was educated in Singapore, India and New Zealand.
 He was a Lizzie Rathbone Scholar at Victoria University of Wellington, studying international relations, between 1975 and 1977.
 He was the top graduate in political science, and was awarded a National Senior Scholarship.
-Read more from Nicholas

-Regretably, neither of my sisters, nor I will be able to attend the reunion next weekend.
-We are the Egler's.
-I'm Alan '74, my sisters Karen '72 and Alice '76 only spent 1969 and 1970 at AIS in New Delhi after spending 2 years in Calcutta.
-(Say hi to Mary Flanagan Novak for me....she's done a great job tracking down and communicating with all of our classmates from AISC in Calcuttta).
-My sisters and I are all married with our families; I settled in NJ, Karen is in Brentwood TN, and Alice is in Holis, NH.
-Read more from Alan
+Regrettably, neither of my sisters nor I will be able to attend the 2005 Reunion next weekend.
+We are the Egler's - Alan '74, Karen '72 and Alice '76.
+We only spent 1969 and 1970 at AIS in New Delhi after spending two years in Calcutta.
+(Say hi to Mary Flanagan Novak for me next weekend at the reunion....she's done a great job tracking down and communicating with all our classmates from the American International School of Calcutta - AISC - as well as for our AIS in Delhi school).
+My sisters and I are all married with our own families; I settled in New Jersey, Karen is in Brentwood Tennessee, and Alice is in Holis, New Hampshire.

-I, too, am sorry to have missed the reunion.
+I, too, am sorry to have missed the 2005 Reunion.
 I was under work pressure and, living in England, it was a little far to come.
 (Yes, I know, bad excuse as several of you made it from India!).
 All I can say is that I’ll try and make the next one – even better if it is just our class.

 It seems a potted biography is called for, so here goes…